Grilling adds a hint of smoky flavor and brings out the juiciness of the mushrooms in this Balsamic Portobello Burger.

 Ok, it’s confession time.

-Neither of us had ever had a Portobello burger before this little experiment.
+Neither of us had ever had a portobello mushroom burger before this little experiment.

 But, my suspicion is that many of you are probably sitting there right now thinking that you’ve never had one either.